Primatial Cathedral of Bogotá: Chapel VI: Chapel of Nuestra Señora del Topo

 Behind the main altar is the Chapel of Our Lady of El Topo, a historical and religious relic where the choir stalls of the canons are located.
 It measures 29 meters long by 14 wide, it has a semicircular arch entrance supported by two pilasters and closed by an iron gate.
 The central altar is from the 18th century, of the Doric order embossed in silver and also has two altars on the side walls.
-The main altarpiece is dated 1610 by an unknown author, represents the invocation of Our Lady of Sorrows of El Topo, patron saint of the canons of Bogotá, in which the virgin appears leaning over the head of the dead Jesus.
+The main altarpiece is dated 1610 by an unknown author, represents the invocation of Our Lady of Sorrows of El Topo, patroness saint of the canons of Bogotá, in which the virgin appears leaning over the head of the dead Jesus.
 On her sides are an image of Saint Joseph and an image of Saint Francis.
 In this chapel are the remains of Aurelio París Sanz de Santamaría.